 Since you’re looking to sell art, check out the e-commerce tools available on the App Market, including shopping cart apps, payment processors, and more.
 You’ll need to upgrade to at least Basic Business to sell products, but Wix offers 100% commission-free sales.

-WordPress is a dynamic website builder, but keep in mind that WordPress.com is a bit different from installing WordPress on a standard website host.
-First, for most plans, you’re limited to the templates offered through WordPress.com, and both Free and Personal users must pay to access Premium templates.
+WordPress is a dynamic website builder, that gives you almost limitless design freedom.
+But this freedom comes at a cost – for most plans, you’re limited to the templates offered through WordPress.com, and both Free and Personal users must pay to access Premium templates.

 Fortunately, a number of free templates will work for art websites.
 Blask, Orvis, and Cubic are all portfolio-style templates you can use to display and sell artwork.
 All offer blog elements, allowing you to keep customers updated on new projects, gallery displays, and more.